Date of Last Update: 11 March 2018

 2.8 personal data you provide when you request our marketing material or email newsletter or submit a query to us or which is collected via social media;

-2.9 personal data you provide when using interactive features of our site; and
+2.9 personal data you provide when using interactive features of our site, such as Skin diagnostics; and

 2.10 personal data you provide when apply for a job advertised or submit a speculative job application and/or your CV.